-The Endpoint Posture Collection Profile (EPCP) builds on prior work from the IETF NEA WG, the IETF NETCONF WG, and the Trusted Computing Group [TNC] Trusted Network Communications (TNC) WG to describe the best practices for the collection, communication, and sharing of posture information from network-connected endpoints.
-The first generation of this document focuses on reducing the security exposure of a network by enabling event-driven posture collection, standardized querying of additional endpoint data as needed, and the communication of that data to a posture manager.
+The Endpoint Posture Collection Profile (EPCP) builds on prior work from the IETF NEA WG, the IETF NETCONF WG, IETF NETMOD WG, the Trusted Computing Group (TCG) Trusted Network Communications [TNC] WG, and the International Organization for Standardization/ International Electrotechnical Commission Joint Technical Committee (JTC) 1, Subcommittee (SC) 7, WG 21 (ISO/IEC JTC 1, SC7, WG21) to describe the best practices for the collection and communication of posture information from network-connected endpoints to a centralized server.

-Future revisions of this document may include support for the collection of endpoint posture from other endpoint types and a standardized interface for repositories among other capabilities.
-Additional information about this future work can be found in Section 10 of this document.
+This document focuses on reducing the security exposure of a network by enabling event-driven posture collection, standardized querying of additional posture information as needed, and the communication of that data to a centralized server where it can made available to other components.
+Thus, eliminating the need for redundant collection and agents on endpoints.
+Future revisions of this document may include support for the collection of posture information from other endpoint types as well as a standardized interface for storing and querying data in repositories among other capabilities.
+Additional information about this future work can be found in Section 6 of this document.